godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 - Big O is a notation used to describe an algorithm's time complexity and space complexity in terms of the input size.
   - How the execution time (or memory usage) of an algorithm increases as the size of the input grows.
+  - Big O isn't primarily about performance; it's about scalability;

 ## Time Complexity